Learning theories: Behaviourism and Ecological Psychology.

 A stimulus is a discrete event in time and space that causes, or can be conditioned to cause, a response.
 A stimulus is an external event or object that elicits a specific response.
 It refers to any environmental factor that can trigger a behavioural reaction, such as sounds, lights, or other observable phenomena.

-Ecological Psychology was developed by psychologist James J. Gibson* (2), influenced by behaviourism and sharing roots from American psychology, it emphasises the relationship between individuals and their environments, focusing on how organisms perceive and act within specific contexts.
-The concept of stimuli is replaced by the concept of affordances, which describe the opportunities for action that the environment offers.
+Ecological Psychology was developed by psychologist James J. Gibson* (2), influenced by behaviourism and sharing roots from American naturalism, it emphasises the relationship between individuals and their environments, focusing on how organisms perceive and act within specific contexts.
+The concept of stimuli is replaced by the concept of affordances, which describe the opportunities for action that the environment offers the individual.

 Affordances are not considered causal like stimuli, but invitational, relational (to individual abilities and intentions), and act over multiple scales of time, events, and space.